Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Introduction

-This paper explores the aerodynamic effects of varying the DC and blowing ratio of an SJA array, with a focus on optimizing control efficiency and power consumption.
-Section~\ref{sec:parametric} investigates how these parameters influence lift performance and power consumption, aiming to identify effective, power-efficient control strategies.
-The study also examines the effect of varying the DC on flow characteristics and vortical structures responsible for flow reattachment in Section~\ref{sec:duty_cycle}.
-Finally, correlations between single-point pressure measurements and lift coefficients are explored in Section~\ref{sec:rapid_lift_estimation}.
-This approach facilitates rapid evaluation of control parameters for lift characteristics, serving as a preliminary step before performing a detailed pressure study.
+This paper explores the aerodynamic effects of varying the DC and blowing ratio of an SJA array to establish relationships between actuation parameters, flow reattachment mechanisms, and the trade-offs governing aerodynamic performance, flow stability, and power efficiency.
+Firstly, Section~\ref{characterization} details the characterization of microblowers used in this study.
+Section~\ref{sec:parametric} investigates how the DC and blowing ratio influence lift recovery, spanwise control authority, and power consumption, aiming to identify effective, power-efficient control strategies.
+Section~\ref{stability} examines the effect of the DC on flow stability, while Section~\ref{sec:duty_cycle} analyzes the flow structures and mechanisms responsible for flow reattachment and stability.
+Finally, correlations between single-point pressure measurements and lift coefficients are explored in Section~\ref{sec:rapid_lift_estimation}, providing a method for rapid evaluation of control effectiveness.